JonSalazar/trezor-common/tools/README.md

  * webwallet : NO
 ```

-Afterwards, review and commit changes to `defs/support.json`, and update the `trezor-common`
+Afterwards, review and commit changes to `defs/support.json`, and update the `excalibur-common`
 submodule in your target firmware.

 If you're adding multiple coins at once, you can use `support.py release 1 --soon` to automatically
 add all currently-unknown coins to _soon_.
-(The `1` indicates that this is for Trezor One)

 ERC20 tokens in _unknown_ state are considered _soon_ as well, unless their symbols
 are duplicates.
 Use `support.py fix` to synchronize duplicate status in `support.json` file.